imanup/Comatch_Weather/README.md

 +--------------+---------------+------+-----+-------------------+-------+

-There are other directories inside `src/` that can be interesting to you:

-* `init-fixtures`: contains the scripts that are necessary to initialize the database.
+* `init.sql`: contains the scripts that are necessary to initialize the database.
 Every time you check a solution script, the whole database gets dropped and regenerated using these fixtures.

-* `solution`: contains your solution files.
+* Sql_queries.txt: Contains solution sql queries

-* `output-obtained`: contains the latest execution results of your solutions in CSV format.

-* `output-expected`: contains the expected results from each query in CSV format.

-**Note:** To know the exact name you have to use for your solutions, you can check the filenames in the `output-expected` folder.
-The files there should match the files in the `solution` folder.

-## Instructions to submit the solution

-Please submit a modified compressed file including an SQL file for each of the tasks in `src/solution/`